jonnonz1/nz-statute-book/acts/public/1997/agricultural-compounds-and-veterinary-medicines-act-1997.md

 (3) The approved form and manner referred to in subsection (2)— (a) must be notified via an Internet site that is, so far as practicable, publicly available free of charge; and (b) may be set out, for the information of registered JBMS users, in Customs rules under section 288(1)﻿(j) of the Customs and Excise Act 1996.
+(4) In this section,—
-(4) Border information, JBMS, and Ministry have, in this section, the meanings given or referred to in section 41A(1) of the Biosecurity Act 1993.
+  - **border information** and have the meanings given or referred to in section 41A(1) of the Biosecurity Act 1993
+  - **Ministry** has the meaning given in section 41A(1) of the Biosecurity Act 1993 and also has the meaning given in section 2(1) of this Act.

 ## Part 2 — Importation, manufacture, and sale of agricultural compounds